-The condenser functions as a heat exchanger for the air conditioning system.
+The condenser is a heat exchanger for the air conditioning system.
 It's located in front of the radiator and constructed of tubing surrounded by cooling fins.
-It releases heat into the outside air passing through these fins.
-An automotive air conditioning system receives heat energy from the evaporator located in the passenger's cabin.
+It releases heat into the outside air, passing through these fins.
+An automotive air conditioning system receives heat energy from the evaporator in the passenger's cabin.
 It releases the heat through the condenser to the outside air.

 A non-contact infrared thermometer can be used to check for restrictions.
 The conversion in temperature from top to bottom should be smooth and even.
-Any sudden changes in temperature indicate a restriction in the condenser.
+Any sudden temperature changes indicate a restriction in the condenser.
 A restriction in an automotive air conditioning condenser results in high high side discharge pressures.